 When I last wrote about Twin Peaks for The American Conservative, I admitted my disappointment that I was unable to understand the experience of seeing the pilot episode when it first aired.
 All that can be said about once-in-a-lifetime milestones applies to it hand-in-glove, of course, but it had been a little over 15 years since I’d experienced a cultural black swan like that in real time.
 It was 2001 and Converge’s second album, the long-awaited Jane Doe, had been released.
 I remember it well because it was the week of September 11, it came a few days late, and listening to it while walking to my afterschool shift at Pizza Hut, the batteries in my Discman gave out not even a minute into the first song.
 Listening to it in full later that night, though, I felt that I’d been given a rare privilege of expectations being vastly exceeded, of aesthetic sensibilities being finally validated, and of old ideas being unrecognizably reborn.
 Even as the global situation was in chaos, what a time it was to be a certain kind of teen in a certain moment in time.

 Even then I sensed that that was a feeling I may never have again.
 Certainly I’d be tricked—and I was, many times—but at some point the reality would set in that, while there may yet be something new (or newish) under the sun, it may not shine on anything in my periphery.
 And that’s fine, not everything is going to be about me.
 In fact, forcibly erecting cultural monuments has been something of a problem for many years now, not least of all when it came to television.
 Alan Sepinwall has made a career as media criticism’s Edward Everett, waxing profound on every Sopranos Easter egg, every pensive stare of Don Draper, like an Athenian triumph in battle.
-So imagine my shock, indeed my embarrassment, of having been caught in a moment many a critic has been not even halfway-convincingly rhapsodizing for so long.
+So imagine my shock, indeed my embarrassment, of having been caught in a moment many a critic have been not even halfway-convincingly rhapsodizing for so long.
 That, anyway, is how I justify writing about something that has been recapped to death since Monday morning.